Skip to main content

 Quick Summary

-Audience: Developers building signed-in features with Quran Foundation User APIs such as bookmarks, collections, reading progress, goals, and preferences.
+Audience: Developers adding signed-in Quran.com user features such as bookmarks, collections, notes, reading progress, goals, and preferences.
 Prerequisites: A client_id from Request Access and at least one registered redirect URI.
-Recommended flow: Use the hosted Quran Foundation login page, generate PKCE in your app or browser client, then send the authorization code to your backend for token exchange and refresh.
-Outcome: Your app can authenticate users, read OpenID Connect identity data from the id_token, and call User APIs with an access_token.
+Recommended flow: Hosted login + PKCE in your app, then backend token exchange and refresh for confidential clients.
+Outcome: One backend-safe User API call with an OAuth2 access_token.

 Default integration shape